 Positive thinking doesn’t mean avoiding difficult things.
 It means that you focus on a positive outcome instead of a negative one.
 Practicing positivity can be an effective coping strategy.

 Why does this matter?
-The way people view life events is directly related to their mortality.4 A ten-year study in the Netherlands found that people with a positive attitude were 55% less likely to die than pessimistic people in the same time period.5 Those with sunnier, more positive dispositions were also found to be more resilient to illnesses like the common cold and the flu compared to those with negative attitudes.
+The way people view life events is directly related to their mortality.
+A ten-year study in the Netherlands found that people with a positive attitude were 55% less likely to die than pessimistic people in the same time period.
+This study found that those with sunnier, more positive dispositions were also found to be more resilient to illnesses like the common cold and the flu compared to those with negative attitudes.

 Sometimes being pessimistic can be a way of protecting your feelings.
 If you expect a bad outcome, then you won’t be surprised or hurt by something when it happens.
-By disengaging from bad news and not confronting problems, a pessimist may actually protect the body from less cortisol spikes than someone actively immersed in trying to find solutions for stressful situations.
+By disengaging from bad news and not confronting problems, a pessimist may actually protect the body from fewer cortisol spikes than someone actively immersed in trying to find solutions for stressful situations.